bchfonz/Startup/README.md

  Save credentials on a .env or .profile text file and export them Add the link to your data base in the JS file

+ <br><br>

+ Simon Login notes:
+ Error 409(conflict) checks to see if there is already a user with the same email adress when someone tries to make new account
+ Error 401(unauthorized) is to check to see if the password is wrong or there isn't a user with the given email Use endpoints to create and authorize the cookie containing the username and password